Gas prices are on the rise again. Here's where experts say they are going next.

 Defense Secretary Lloyd Austin has urged Ukraine against further attacks on Russian oil refineries, citing the risk to global energy markets, the Biden administration official told Congress on Wednesday.

-Gas prices are averaging $5.41 a gallon in California and topped four bucks a gallon in half a dozen states, including Alaska, Hawaii, Illinois, Nevada, Oregon and Washington, according to AAA.
+Gas prices are averaging $5.44 a gallon in California and at or topping four bucks a gallon in seven states, including Alaska, Arizona, Hawaii, Illinois, Nevada, Oregon and Washington, according to AAA.
 The least expensive gas can be found in Arkansas, Colorado, Mississippi, where a gallon is averaging under $3.20.